webbrowser11/More-Data-Stuff/src/readme.md

 This is my recommended version but yeah install that.
 ## Day 1:
 Learn how to find items in a list using backtracing (and a bit of help from python with built-in list datatype index-es).
+## Day 2:
+Making a simple program to find the lenghts of words